If you’ve been a reader of my blog for any length of time, you may know

 - This behaviour isn’t about me, it’s about them.
 What am I making it mean about me and why?

-- I can choose how I want to feel about this – I got the power!
+- I can choose how I want to feel today, regardless of other people – I got the power!

 - It’s not their behaviour that’s pissing me off, it’s MY THOUGHTS about their behaviour.
-What do I want to think instead that feels better (and is just as true?)
+What can I choose to think instead that feels better – and is just as true?

 (3) Don’t play the Martyr role